Xndr2/SleddingEngineTweaks/README.md

 - 🟩**Lua Scripting:** Use the MoonSharp Lua interpreter to run your mods.
 - 🟥**Live Script Loading:** Drop `.lua` files into the scripts folder, and they are loaded automatically.
 No restart required!
 - 🟩**Dynamic In-Game UI:** Create your own mod panels with tabs, buttons, labels, and toggles directly from Lua.
 All UI elements can have their own scriptable callbacks.
-- 🟧**Rich Game API:** A secure and extensive `game` API is exposed to Lua, giving you control over the player, game objects, input, configuration, and more.
+- 🟧**Dual API System:** Two distinct APIs are exposed to Lua scripts - `game` for game interactions and `set` for UI management.
 - 🟩**Persistent Configuration:** Scripts can save and load their own settings, which persist between game sessions.
 - 🟧**Built-in Event System:** Hook into core game events like `OnUpdate` and `OnSceneLoaded` to trigger your script's logic.
+- 🟩**Advanced GameObject Management:** Find, manipulate, and interact with game objects with built-in caching for performance.

 ## For Players: Installation
 1. Make sure you have [BepInEx](https://github.com/BepInEx/BepInEx) installed for your game.